MaxelaMartins/MaxelaMartins/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 Olá!
 Tudo bem ?
 Estou  Chegando agora por aqui , espero conhcer muitos apaixonados  por tecnologia .
-Sou formada em TI pelo IFCE e sou graduanda  em Engenharia de Computação  pela Universidade Federal
+Sou formada em TI pelo IFCE e  sou Acadêmica  de Engenharia de Computação pela UFC.
 <!---
 MaxelaMartins/MaxelaMartins is a ✨ speal ✨ repository because its `README.md` (this file) appears on your GitHub profi You can click the Preview link to take a look at your changes.